MylasJacob123/RESTAURANT-RESERVATION-APPLICATION-BACKEND/README.md

 **Restaurant Management and Reservation System**

 This project is a Restaurant Management and Reservation System built with Node.js, Express.js, and MongoDB.
 It provides RESTful APIs for user authentication, restaurant management, and reservation handling.
 It uses JWT (JSON Web Token) for authentication and express-validator for input validation.
+It also integrates PayPal for handling payments.

 **Features**

 -- User Authentication: Register, login, reset password, and update user profiles.
 -- Restaurant Management: Add, update, and delete restaurant details (admin role required).
 -- Reservation Management: Make, update, and delete reservations.
+-- Payment Integration: Process payments using PayPal.
 -- Role-Based Access Control: Ensures only authorized users can manage restaurants and reservations.

 **Prerequisites**